datatrail-jhu/04_githubbasics/manuscript/05_issues.md

 ### Organization with Issues on GitHub quiz

+{choose-answers:4}
-?
-Which of the following can NOT be done with Github Issues?
+?1 Which of the following can NOT be done with GitHub Issues?

-A) Auto-resolving issues in your code
+C) Auto-resolving issues in your code
+C) Detecting parts of code that will cause issues when it's executed
-b) Communicating with others about your project
+o) Communicating with others about your project
-c) Assigning a taks to a person in a project
+o) Assigning a taks to a person in a project
-d) Having labels for each task
+o) Having labels for each task
+o) Suggesting improvements to code for the future

+?2 Search the web and assess whether the following statement is TRUE or FALSE: Any user regardless of whether they are contributors to a *public* repository or not can create an issue for the repository.

+A) TRUE
+b) FALSE

-?
-Search the web and assess whether the following statement is true or false: Any user regardless of whether they are contributors to a public repository or not can create an issue for the repository.
+?2 Search the web and assess whether the following statement is TRUE or FALSE: Any user regardless of whether they are contributors to a *private* repository or not can create an issue for the repository.

+a) TRUE
+B) FALSE

+?2 Search the web and assess whether the following statement is TRUE or FALSE: Any GitHub user can submit an issue to a *public* repository.

-A) True
+A) TRUE
-b) False
+b) FALSE

 {/quiz}